endofthepain/graft-white-paper/graft-white-paper-1.02/graft-white-paper-1.02.md

 **Figure 3:** Mobile Multi-Factor Biometric Authenticator is a Part of Graft Existing Technologies Portfolio

-## Reputation Score - Illuminate the Darkness
+## Skor Reputasi - Menjadi Penerang
 Graft take a risk based approach to transaction processing.
 Each participant in the network is assigned a reputation score which is dynamically updated according to new data captured by the system.
 The buyers, merchants, and supernodes owners can optionally link their partial identity to their account in order to disclose and improve their reputation score.
 Such a link will will not compromise the untraceability of transactions.

 The reputation score system helps participants in the ecosystem make informed decisions without compromising their security and privacy.
 For example, a merchant can take into account the buyer’s reputation score when making decision regarding authorization limit before instant authorization.
 The buyer can review the merchant’s reputation score before making payment for the goods that cannot be delivered immediately.
 Both buyers and merchants can check the reputation score of the network supernode they communicate with.

 The supernodes are in charge of monitoring, calculating, updating, and validating the reputation scores for buyers, merchants, and other supernodes.
 The scores are calculated using special predictive analytics algorithms which produces easily understandable results on 0-100 scale, which cannot be used to disclose any information about the number, amount, time, or nature of transactions.

-## Volatility
+## Volatilitas
 Most merchants want to get paid in dollars (or their local currency).
 Merchants use fiat currency, not bitcoins or other cryptocurrencies, to replenish stock and pay their bills and employees’ salaries.
 Also, they may use fiat to pay refunds in case of return.
 They cannot afford high volatility, especially small merchants.
 Graft resolved the volatility problem by instant, real time transaction settlement, which minimizes possible loss of value due to volatility.
 The merchant’s payment app can automatically adjust the transaction amount to the current exchange rate, and redeem it to local currency through online exchange right after transaction completion.

-## Customer Support, Dispute Resolution, and Payment Insurance
+## Layanan Pelanggan, Penyelesaian Sengketa, dan Asuransi Pembayaran
 One of the main showstoppers of cryptocurrency adoption by mainstream consumers and merchants is the lack of the authority and the business owners who could help answer questions and resolve technical and business issues.
 Also, it is impossible to “fix” a wrong cryptocurrency transaction in case of human error, fraudulent activity, or technical glitch.
 Obviously, all these issues are caused and justified by decentralized, anonymous,  and independent nature of crypto payments.
 However, the good reasons do not help resolve the problems.
 The open source community resolved those problems by introducing an optional customer support for free open source products.
 Linux OS supported by Redhat and MySQL database supported by Oracle are just two successful examples of providing commercial-level support to free open source products.

 In order to facilitate adoption of Graft payment, Graft Foundation provides free customer support and dispute resolution services to Graft account holders.
 Merchants with high transaction volume can get 24/7 real time support and dispute resolution assistance.
 Graft Foundation or/and service brokers may insure payments up to equivalent of USD $100 and compensate customers or merchants for their lost of funds due to fraud or technical issues.

-# Privacy
+# Privasi
 Oftentimes, there is a wrong perception of the need for privacy.
 In reality, majority of legitimate buyers don’t mind to disclose their identity to the merchant, especially, if they benefit from such disclosure, or such disclosure is necessary to process transaction.
 In the same way, the buyers want to make sure that the merchant they send payment to is the right person or organization and not just their impersonator.
 What neither merchant nor buyer want is anyone else’s ability to recognize their identities and see all the details of their transactions by scanning the publicly accessible blockchain.

 Privacy is a delicate subject for crypto currencies and the payment industry in general.
 Privacy demands range from complete anonymity to complete transparency, as decided by both the seller and the buyer.
 The seller for example may have regulatory compliance requirements to collect and verify certain identity data, such as age for liquor or cigarette purchases, or zip code for online merchant’s tax calculations.
 The buyer on the other hand may or may not agree to disclose all or some of the attributes of their identity and should be in a position to do so.
 If the seller and the buyer can agree on the identity attributes to be shared, the transaction can proceed.
 Furthermore, there’s a requirement to establish identity attributes authenticity by the merchant in lots of cases.